 Nothing!
-Technically you need a computer, and a browser as well, but jQuery Mobile is built with HTML, CSS, and JavaScript.
+Technically, you need a computer and a browser, but jQuery Mobile is built with HTML, CSS, and JavaScript.
 No IDE (Integrated Development Environment) or special tool will be required to work with the framework.
 If you've got any editor on your system (and all operating systems include a free editor of some sort), you can develop with jQuery Mobile.

 There are good IDEs out there that can help you be more productive.
-For example, Adobe Dreamweaver CS 5.5 includes native support for jQuery Mobile with code assist and device previews:
+Adobe Dreamweaver CC, for example, includes native support for jQuery Mobile with code assist and device previews.